tramitit/guides/en/poland/report_of_lost_documents.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to report and replace lost official documents like residence card or passport in Poland.
-Follow police report and application steps swiftly.
+description: Learn how to report and get replacements for lost residence cards, IDs, or passports in Poland.
+Follow these steps for a smooth process.
 draft: false
-meta_title: 'Replace Lost Documents in Poland: Police Report & Procedures'
+meta_title: Guide to Reporting and Replacing Lost Documents in Poland
-title: 'Replace Lost Documents in Poland: Police Report & Procedures'
+title: Guide to Reporting and Replacing Lost Documents in Poland
 translationKey: poland-report_of_lost_documents
 ---

 ## Description
 ### What is it?